 Mathematics confirm the theory: 4*1 + 6*2 = 16 hair.

-Example: After measurement, you will obtain this board.
+Example: After the measurement, you will obtain this board.

 |Number of FU||380||967||527||127|| |

-The second part of this programming is to study the results after the cutting.
+The second part of this programming is to study the results after cutting.

 Again, it's very interesting to compare the theoretical goals with the results obtained.

-We also built a graphic pages which gives us a general view of the results.
+We also built a graphic page which gives us a general view of the results.

 Now, we have the project to use the speech recognition system.